void-tech-um/backend-workshop/docs/README.md

 Welcome to the backend development guide for the VOID Tech Org at the University of Michigan.
 Backend development is a broad term that encompasses a lot of different technologies.
 This guide will focus on the technologies that we recommend using for your projects, since we have experience with them and can help you out if you run into any issues.

 ## Disclaimer
 This guide is not meant to be a comprehensive guide to each of the backend technologies we are going to mention, rather a quick introduction that will help you get started on your projects.
 You can use this guide as a reference, but you should also look at official documentation for more information.
-Check out the [Lean More](#resources) section for links to the official documentation.
+Check out the [Resources](#resources) section for links to the official documentation.

 ## Prerequisites
 This guide assumes you have basic programming fundamentals, such as variables, functions, loops, and classes.
 You should also have some familiarity with TypeScript.
 If you are not familiar with TypeScript feel free to go over our [TypeScript Overview](https://voidtechmichigan.org/react-workshop/#typescript-overview), or you can check out the [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/intro.html) for a quick introduction.